-In China, online shopping is very popular and because of this, many shipping companies have appeared, which transport packages from one place to another.
-These companies are extremely reliable, efficient and cheap.
-Some of the most popular ones are Shunfeng (顺丰速运), Yunda (韵达快递) and ZTO Express (中通快递).
+In China, online shopping is trendy, and because of this, many shipping companies have appeared, which transport packages from one place to another.
+These companies are extremely reliable, efficient, and cheap.
+Some of the most popular ones are Shunfeng (顺丰速运), Yunda (韵达快递), and ZTO Express (中通快递).

 Sending packages with these companies is relatively simple, as in the majority of large cities, you can find hundreds of distributors waiting in the street to deliver packages, especially in universities and large housing complexes.
 You just give the package and the address to one of these distributors and they will take care of the rest.